We’ll be building a simple twitter-like site. The source code for the example

 this is something you’ll only do once, whenever a new model is added.

-Adding fields after the table has been created will required you to either drop the table and re-create it or manually add the columns using an ALTER TABLE query.
+Adding fields after the table has been created will require you to either drop the table and re-create it or manually add the columns using an ALTER TABLE query.

 Alternatively, you can use the schema migrations extension to alter your database schema using Python.